Stein's density approach and information inequalities: Introduction

 \section{Introduction}

 Charles Stein's crafty exploitation of the characterization

 has given birth to a ``method'' which is now an acclaimed tool both in applied and in theoretical probability.
 The secret of the ``method'' lies in the structure of the operator $\mathcal{T}_{\phi}f(x) := f'(x) - xf(x)$ and in the flexibility in the choice of test functions $f$.
-For the origins we refer the reader to \cite{S81,St86,S72}; for an overview of the more recent achievements in this field we refer to the monographs \cite{NP11,BC05b,BC05,ChGoSh11} or the review articles \cite{NP10,Ro11}.
+For the origins we refer the reader to \cite{S81,St86,S72}; for an overview of the more recent achievements in this field we refer to the monographs \cite{NP11,BC05,ChGoSh11} or the review articles \cite{NP10,Ro11}.

 Among the many ramifications and extensions that the method has known, so far the connection with information theory has gone relatively unexplored.
-Indeed while it has long been known that Stein identities such as \eqref{eq:2} are related to information theoretic tools and concepts (see, e.g., \cite{Jo04, KoHaJo05, CoTh06}), to the best of our knowledge the only reference to explore this connection upfront is \cite{BaJoKoMa10} in the context of compound Poisson approximation.
+Indeed while it has long been known that Stein identities such as \eqref{eq:2} are related to information theoretic tools and concepts (see, e.g., \cite{Jo04, KoHaJo05, CoTh06}), to the best of our knowledge the only references to explore this connection upfront are \cite{BaJoKoMa10} in the context of compound Poisson approximation, and more recently \cite{Sa12,sason2012entropy} for Poisson and Bernoulli approximation.
 In this paper and the companion paper \cite{LS11c} we extend Stein's characterization of the Gaussian \eqref{eq:2} to a broad class of univariate distributions and, in doing so, provide an adequate framework in which the connection with information distances becomes transparent.

 The structure of the present paper is as follows.
 In Section \ref{sub:st_inf} we provide the new perspective on the density approach from \cite{StDiHoRe04} which allows to extend this construction to virtually any absolutely continuous probability distribution on the real line.
 In Section \ref{sec:conn-with-inform} we exploit the structure of our new operator to derive a family of Stein identities through which the connection with information distances becomes evident.
 In Section \ref{newsection} we compute bounds on the constants appearing in our inequalities; our method of proof is, to the best of our knowledge, original.
 Finally in Section \ref{sec:applications} we discuss specific examples.